Learn More and ApplyDigital Communication Concentration, Digital Communication and Media Arts - CDM (MA)

 Course Requirements

-The Digital Communication track requires an Introductory Competency course (4 credit hours) plus 13 courses (52 credit hours): four (4) core courses and nine (9) elective courses and a degree completion option.
+The Digital Communication track requires 12 courses (48 credit hours): four (4) core courses and eight (8) elective courses; there is also a degree completion option.
+Students can apply to test out of an Introductory Prerequisite Course.

 Course Title Quarter Hours